Treaty: Non-binding agreements

+Treaty structure

 The signing of the Geneva Conventions in 1949.
 A country's signature, through plenipotentiaries with "full power" to conclude a treaty, is often sufficient to manifest an intention to be bound by the treaty.

-A treaty is an official, express written agreement that states use to legally bind themselves.
-It is also the objective outcome of a ceremonial occasion that acknowledges the parties and their defined relationships.
-There is no prerequisite of academic accreditation or cross-professional contextual knowledge required to publish a treaty.
+There is no prescribed form that a treaty must take to have binding effect.
 However, since the late 19th century, most treaties have followed a fairly consistent format.
 A treaty typically begins with a preamble describing the "High Contracting Parties" and their shared objectives in executing the treaty, as well as summarizing any underlying events (such as the aftermath of a war in the case of a peace treaty).
+In the Geneva Conventions, the term "High Contracting Parties" refers to the states that have joined the conventions and are therefore bound to uphold them.
 Modern preambles are sometimes structured as a single very long sentence formatted into multiple paragraphs for readability, in which each of the paragraphs begins with a gerund (desiring, recognizing, having, etc.).

 The High Contracting Parties—referred to as either the official title of the head of state (but not including the personal name), e.g. His Majesty The King of X or His Excellency The President of Y, or alternatively in the form of " Government of Z"—are enumerated, along with the full names and titles of their plenipotentiary representatives; a boilerplate clause describes how each party's representatives have communicated (or exchanged) their "full powers" (i.e., the official documents appointing them to act on behalf of their respective high contracting party) and found them in good or proper form.
 However, under the Vienna Convention on the Law of Treaties if the representative is the head of state, head of government or minister of foreign affairs, no special document is needed, as holding such high office is sufficient.